Saiki, Japan: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be careful to find the correct type.
-Many adapters currently being sold are simply plug changers and require your devices to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types A and B. Make sure to pick the necessary type.
+The vast majority of adapters available online are just plug changers and expect your devices to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one works in most countries.

 May